dfinity/portal/docs/developer-docs/good-to-know/security/general-security-best-practices.md

 ### Recommendation

--   All security-relevant query response data that needs authenticity guarantees (this needs to be assessed for each dApp) should be certified by the IC using certified variables.
+-   All security-relevant query response data that needs authenticity guarantees (this needs to be assessed for each dApp) should be certified by theICusing certified variables.
 Consider using existing data structures such as [certified-map](https://github.com/dfinity/cdk-rs/tree/main/src/ic-certified-map).
 The data certification must be validated in the front-end.

 -   Alternatively, these calls have to be issued as update calls by the caller (e.g. in agent-js), but that impacts performance: it takes a few seconds.
 Note that every query can also be issued as an update by the caller.